ClementJosse/ClementJosse/README.md

 # 👦 About me

 Hi!
 I’m a french fullstrack developer living in Geneva.
-I like to develop things on my free time.
+I like to develop cool things on my free time.

 More informations on my website: **[cjosse.com](https://www.cjosse.com/)**